oarabiledev/roseview/docs/Methods.md

-# qwikView Methods >3
+# roseview Methods >3

-qwikView, has cloned most available htmlElements into functions/methods of the html Object.
+roseview, has cloned most available htmlElements into functions/methods of the html Object.

-All qwikView Elements have the same methods, initially i wanted to use a proxy which will allow us to access qwikView Methods and DOM Api methods, but the issue was lsp's could not give support and that made it a bad framework.
+All roseview Elements have the same methods, initially i wanted to use a proxy which will allow us to access roseview Methods and DOM Api methods, but the issue was lsp's could not give support and that made it a bad framework.

 > The objective is to switch to a proxy when the lsp support is great.
 But for now, use the Method method...

-## qwikView Methods
+## Methods

 ### animate